glaukos78/dm_tool/README.md

-Decision-Making Tool for Evaluation of oT Cloud Platforms
+Decision-Making Tool for Evaluation of IoT Cloud Platforms